About Hamersley Rovers Soccer Club

 To this aim we think we have been successful because now we field over 20 junior teams and 11 senior teams.
-Each Sunday at Carine Open Space you will find boys and girls, from the age of seven right up to eighteen running around a soccer field smiling, being happy to be able to play a small part in the "World's most popular game - SOCCER".
+Each Sunday morning at Carine Open Space you will find boys and girls, from the age of five right up to eighteen running around a soccer field smiling, being happy to be able to play a small part in the "World's most popular game - SOCCER".
 The afternoon is all about the seniors at Carine Open Space.
-From 12:30pm you can see ladies and men playing the wonderful game of soccer at various levels, raning from the top Amateur league to the Socials and Masters leagues as well as the Ladies Amateur and Social leagues.
+From 12:30pm you can see ladies and men playing the wonderful game of soccer at various levels, ranging from the top Men's Amateur Premier league to the Socials and Masters leagues as well as the Ladies Amateur and Social leagues.
 All teams are very competitive in their own leagues.

 A senior team was formed in 1982 by a few dads whose sons played in the juniors.
 They were placed in the white league - of the newly formed Soccer Association PASSA.